 The Carretera Austral is perhaps the most beautiful yet least known major road in all of South America.
 In this region you will find the famous Marble Caves, Exploradores Glacier, Patagonia National Park and spectacular scenery at each turn....

 Chile is a fascinating and diverse country, stretching 4,290km from Peru to Patagonia.
 Highlights include the extraordinary Atacama Desert, the high ski fields of the Andes, renowned Chilean wineries, the picture-postcard Lakes District, and the magnificent glaciers and national parks of Patagonia.
+Hike through the world-renowned Torres Del Paine National Park, journey to Easter Island to get up close and personal to the Islands enigmatic stone-carved figures or stand in awe looking out over the many Chilean fjords.
+Our team of specialists are able to tailor-make your journey through Chile one that is perfectly suited to you and maximise what you can take away from this captivating country.

 Chile is a perfect example of the changing face of South America with many fully inclusive luxury lodge experiences that offer guests the best of all worlds; excellent local cuisine and wines, boutique lodges, set in some jaw-dropping landscapes, with private guides and an experience tailored to your specific interests.
+South America Travel Centre will personalise your holiday to Chile with extreme attention to detail and unparalleled service.

 Separated by the continental ice fields, two regions comprise Chilean Patagonia – the northern regions of Aysén and the Carretera Austral, and the southern regions of Magallanes, Tierra del Fuego (shared with Argentina) and the famous Torres del Paine National Park.
 Make a journey into this wilderness and you will be amazed by its incredible mountain peaks, coloured lakes, glaciers and forests.
 This wonderland is so remote and unspoiled that a walk within its landscape is sure to change your view of the world.